The UK’s first National Marine Park

 - transport and digital connectivity improvements

 - support for SMEs and learners

 All projects have been selected by Local Enterprise Partnerships and Mayoral Combined Authorities in each area and endorsed by the Housing Secretary.

 The Heart of the South West LEP secured a total allocation of £35.4 million from the Getting Building Fund – the highest allocation in the south west.

 The Plymouth Plastic Free Directory is a new initiative aimed at providing a comprehensive listing of businesses, organisations and communities who have made efforts to reduce their plastic use.

 Find out more

 Get in, on, or under Plymouth Sound

 The National Marine Park aims to create better access and opportunity for all, near, on, in and under the waters of Plymouth Sound.
-When our full website launches we will be providing a resource of fantastic marine and maritime activities run by the fabulous organisations and people that call Britain’s Ocean City home.
+Check out our event list full of fantastic marine and maritime activities run by the fabulous organisations and people that call Britain’s Ocean City home.

 “In the past Plymouth launched many great voyages that changed the history of the world.
 It is my hope that, in the future, people will look back at Plymouth as the ocean innovator that set the standard for National Marine Parks in Britain and across the globe.”Lewis Pugh, UN Patron of the Oceans and Ambassador of Plymouth Sound National Marine Park